 Though central bank independence is widely accepted on economic grounds, its political status is more problematic, for it is often argued that there is a fundamental conflict between central bank independence and democracy.
 This is the conflict between making policy responsive to the popular will, seen as fundamental to democracy, and insulating policy from the popular will, seen as essential to good monetary policy as argued above.
 Many see central bank independence as co-existing uneasily with democracy.
-Hence, one is led to ask a basic question -to what extent is central bank independence consistent with basic democratic principles?
+Hence, one is led to ask a basic question - to what extent is central bank independence consistent with basic democratic principles?
 The purpose of this paper is to examine the conflict between responsiveness and insulation, that is, to examine whether or not central bank independence is inconsistent with principles of democratic policymaking.
 Our basic argument is that once one reflects on the process of policymaking in a democracy, strongly independent monetary policy is not inconsistent with democratic control of policymaking.
-We further argue that the conflict between popular sovereignty and policymaker independence is not unique to monetary policy, but actually characterizes most policymaking in a democracy.
+We further argue that the conflict between popular sovereignty and policymaking in a democracy.
 Moreover, institutions we associate with democracies have been created specifically to address this conflict.